LuiseFreese/blog/teamsadvisor.md

 Also, I got tired of asking and answering the same questions over and over again.
 Especially in this pandemic-driven world, which worked as an accelerator on Teams rollouts, I just got bored.
 And whenever I get bored to do a certain thing, I will automate it.

+This blog post is about a work in progress.

 ## solution & team up

 My idea was to templatize those workshops as an app.
 The app should: